 Only tenants who have been living continuously within the same property for 5 years will be placed in the group.
-At times, however, individual landlords may use discretion.

 An annual letting plan informed by housing need and demand will establish indicative percentage figures of anticipated lets from each group.
-This letting plan is decided by each organisation individually.